trevoreyre/autocomplete/packages/autocomplete-js/README.md

   //   ]
   // }
   //
-  // We want to display the name from this object
+  // We want to display the name
   getResultValue: result => result.name
 })
 ```